Cheryl-Lau/nbodyacc/README.md

 To compile, enter: \
 `make; make setup`

-To clear the executables after modifying the code, enter: \
+To clear the executables and re-compile after modifying the code, enter: \
 `rm nbody*; make clean`